nabla/sample-app/README.md

   For instance, if Node.js is installed on your machine, you can run `npx http-server app/` and open http://127.0.0.1:8080/

 To find more information, check out our [documentation](https://docs.nabla.com), especially the [section about authentication](https://docs.nabla.com/guides/authentication).

+Please note that this sample app is only compatible with a specific version of the API, specified at the beginning of [commonUtils.js](app/shared/commonUtils.js) file.